-Cast Announced for LTO’s holiday production of ‘A Tuna Christmas’
+Cast announced for LTO’s holiday production of ‘A Tuna Christmas’

 The cast includes Terry Duncan as Arles and more, Ron Hager as Thurston and more, Hank Bell as Jody/Stanley, Kathy Durand as Bertha and more, and Gail Thompson as Dixie and more.

-Online tickets will be available at www.LittleTheatreofOwatonna.org for the public on November 21.
-Our Remote Box Office at Tri M Graphics will be open Nov.
-21. The LTO Box Office opens Nov.
-30. Adult ticket price is $17; student ticket price is $14.
+Online tickets will be available to the public at www.LittleTheatreofOwatonna.org on Nov.
+21, their Remote Box Office at Tri M Graphics will be open Nov.
+21, and the LTO Box Office opens Nov.
+30. Tickets are $17 for adults and $14 for students.

+“A Tuna Christmas” is presented by arrangement with Concord Theatricals on behalf of Samuel French, Inc.